grempe/secretsharing/README.md

 The mathematics of the code, which is critical to its operation, and its suitability for use as a security product have not yet been tested or verified by security minded folks. `Yet`.
 If you are one of those strongly mathematically or security minded folks please do get in touch if you think you can help validate the current implementation.
 Suggestions or concerns welcome.

+## Supported platforms

+You can use `secretsharing` anywhere that [RbNaCl](https://github.com/cryptosphere/rbnacl) is supported and we do continuous integration testing on the following Ruby VMs:

+* MRI 2.0.0, 2.1.4, 2.2.2, HEAD
+* JRuby 1.7 (in both 1.8/1.9 mode)
+* Rubinius HEAD (in both 1.8/1.9 mode)

 ## Installation

 Add this line to your application's Gemfile: